 How to Calculate the ROI of Retail Sales Training Programs

 Most businesses consider a sales training program a cost when it should be an investment.
-This post is about sales training ROI calculation and the advantages of such a program.
+This post is about calculating the ROI of sales training and the advantages of such a program.

 After all, learning is the source of competitive advantage.
 And that's not just product knowledge.
 It’s the soft skills of engaging, building rapport, and creating a customer experience that is second to none.

-I remember once I had just finished one of my speeches on the differences between Millennials and Baby Boomers and their approaches to customer service.
+I remember once having just finished one of my speeches on the differences between Millennials and Baby Boomers in their approaches to customer service.

-She was right, of course, about calculating her return on investment (ROI).
-After all, any smart business person has looked at capital outlays, new locations, and even hiring as costs versus what is gained in revenue.
+Of course, she was right about calculating her return on investment (ROI).
+After all, any smart business person has considered capital outlays, new locations, and even hiring as costs versus what is gained in revenue.
 If the metrics don't meet their needs, they pass.

 That goes double for sales training ROI because most CEOs have never received training and feel skills development is a nice-to-have, not a must-have, for their staff.